syngrisi/syngrisi/packages/core-api/README.md

 Syngrisi Core API (`@syngrisi/core-api`) provides an interface to communicate with the Syngrisi visual regression testing service.
 This service allows clients to start and stop sessions, create checks, and get snapshots and baselines.
-This is the common JS/TS library, if you use WebdriverIO or Playwright try to use [appropriate packages](https://www.npmjs.com/search?q=%40syngrisi).
-For detailed documentation on the API methods and their parameters, refer to [Syngrisi Core API Documentation](TODO: fill url).
+This is the common JS/TS library, if you use WebdriverIO as automation framework try to use [wdio-syngrisi-cucumber-service](https://www.npmjs.com/package/wdio-syngrisi-cucumber-service) or [@syngrisi/syngrisi-wdio-sdk](https://www.npmjs.com/package/@syngrisi/syngrisi-wdio-sdk), if Playwright try to use [@syngrisi/playwright-sdk](https://www.npmjs.com/package/@syngrisi/playwright-sdk).
+For detailed documentation on the API methods and their parameters, refer to [Syngrisi Core API Documentation](https://syngrisi.github.io/syngrisi/modules/_syngrisi_core_api.html).

+Syngrisi Core API (`@syngrisi/core-api`) provides a way to interact with the Syngrisi visual regression testing service.
+This service lets you start and stop testing sessions, set up test checks, and retrieve snapshots and baseline images.
+This is a common JavaScript/TypeScript library.
+If your automation framework is WebdriverIO, consider using [wdio-syngrisi-cucumber-service](https://www.npmjs.com/package/wdio-syngrisi-cucumber-service) or [@syngrisi/syngrisi-wdio-sdk](https://www.npmjs.com/package/@syngrisi/syngrisi-wdio-sdk).
+If you are using Playwright, the @syngrisi/playwright-sdk is recommended.
+For a comprehensive guide on how to use the API's functions and parameters, please check out the [Syngrisi Core API Documentation](https://syngrisi.github.io/syngrisi/modules/_syngrisi_core_api.html).

 ### Installation